 In early 2023, the Company made a strategic decision to evaluate all channels and accounts for excessive trade spend and promotional programming that was leading to transactionally unprofitable business.
-The majority of excessive promotional programming identified in Grocery Retail was associated with the RightRice® business, through commitments made in 2021 for the 2022 calendar year by the original RightRice® management team (and inherited in January 2022 by Planting Hope).
+Most of the excessive promotional programming identified in Grocery Retail was associated with the RightRice® business, through commitments made in 2021 for the 2022 calendar year by the original RightRice® management team (and inherited in January 2022 by Planting Hope).
 These layered commitments included multiple distributor and retailer programs, trade spend, discounts, and incentives, collectively driving some incremental topline revenue but eroding overall brand profitability in the Grocery channel.
 The Company stripped back and eliminated excessive RightRice® Grocery channel promotional programming and incentives at both the distributor and retailer levels, re-aligning to industry-appropriate levels of annual account contribution and profitability.
-When the realignments are complete, the Grocery channel as a whole for RightRice® is anticipated to be transactionally profitable at an improved level.
+When the realignments are complete, the Grocery channel for RightRice® is anticipated to be transactionally profitable at an improved level.

-The strategy adopted by the RightRice® team is not an uncommon one for early-stage food and beverage brands striving to get retailer and distributor attention and to drive Marketing awareness with consumers through in-store promotions, but there are alternative paths that are more profitability-forward, and long-term excessively deep retail and distributor promotional and incentive strategies have diminishing returns and are not sustainable, particularly when capital is not readily available to support this level of market spend.
-The Company's Management is experienced at strategic retail execution with profitability at its core, and in RightRice®'s case saw opportunities to drive profitability through altering strategic promotional execution.
-Although some sales impact will be seen in the short term while these re-alignments are in process and occupying Management attention, in the long term these adjustments are not anticipated to negatively impact overall market development strategy and are expected to lead to profitability gains and an overall financially stronger channel picture.
+The strategy adopted by the RightRice® team is not an uncommon one for early-stage food and beverage brands striving to get retailer and distributor attention and to drive marketing awareness with consumers through in-store promotions, but there are alternative paths that are more profitability-forward.
+Long-term, excessively deep retail and distributor promotional and incentive strategies have diminishing returns and are not sustainable, particularly when capital is not readily available to support this level of market spend.
+The Company's management is experienced at strategic retail execution with profitability at its core, and in RightRice®'s case saw opportunities to drive profitability through altering strategic promotional execution.
+Although some sales impact will be seen in the short term while these re-alignments are in process, in the long term these adjustments are expected to lead to profitability gains and an overall financially stronger channel picture.